Nancy Pelosi in the news for a heated dig at a progressive ally and SF politics drama; longtime Democratic leader, former House Speaker.

 Eric Swalwell, a leading California Democrat and gubernatorial candidate, has announced his resignation from Congress following multiple allegations of sexual misconduct.
 The accusations include nonconsensual sex with a former staffer and sending explicit images.
 The House Ethics Committee is investigating whether to expel him.
 The scandal has significantly impacted his political career.

-Multiple members of Congress are under investigation for misconduct, including sexual misconduct, campaign violations, and military actions.
-Several have resigned or are facing expulsion efforts, highlighting ongoing partisan disputes and accountability issues within the House as of April 22, 2026.
+Multiple members of Congress are under investigation for misconduct, including sexual harassment, campaign violations, and military actions.
+Several have resigned or are facing expulsion efforts, highlighting ongoing issues of ethics and accountability in Washington.
+The investigations are ongoing as political tensions remain high.

 Over the past two decades, 53 allegations of workplace sexual harassment have been made against at least 30 US lawmakers.
 Most cases involve harassment of women, with a bipartisan pattern of accusations.
 Recent resignations follow investigations and public pressure, highlighting ongoing issues of misconduct in Congress.